-Students who pursue a major in the Department of Mathematics, Computer and Information Sciences are eligible to apply for the MCIS Alumni Book scholarship and other scholarships administered within the department.
+Students who pursue a major in the Department of Mathematics, Computer and Information Sciences are eligible to apply for NSF MAMP, S-STEM ODYSSEY and MCIS Alumni Book scholarships administered within the STEM departments.
 Students are also eligible to apply for an academic scholarship administered through the Office of Admissions.
-Additional information pertaining to the academic scholarship may be obtained by contacting the Office of Admissions at MVSU.
+Additional information pertaining to these scholarships may be obtained by contacting the Office of Admissions at MVSU.